darrod/genAI/README.md

 - **Token Storage**: Tokens are stored in MongoDB Atlas with indexes for fast retrieval
 - **Data Encryption**: Consider encrypting PII values before storing in MongoDB
-- **Advanced NLP**: Use more sophisticated name detection to reduce false positives
+- **Advanced NLP**: The current implementation uses pattern matching and stopwords.
+For production, consider using more sophisticated NLP libraries or name dictionaries
+- **False Positive Prevention**: The system includes comprehensive stopword lists and validation to filter common words, but manual review of detected names is recommended for critical applications
-- **Logging**: Ensure no PII is logged in application logs
+- **Logging**: Ensure no PII is logged in application logs (current implementation includes detailed logging for debugging)
 - **Rate Limiting**: Implement rate limiting to prevent abuse
 - **HTTPS**: Use HTTPS in production environments
 - **Input Validation**: Add more comprehensive input validation